MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. From the left navigation pane, select **Permissions**.

-1. From the Permissions & roles page, under Compliance portal, select **Roles**.
+1. From the Permissions & roles page, under Microsoft Purview solutions, select **Roles**.

 1. In the search field, enter **eDiscovery** then select the search icon (magnifying glass).
 Select **eDiscovery Manager**.